rbarrois/django-shareddb/README.rst

     $ pip install django-shareddb

-Then, simply update your settings to use it's engine:
+Then, simply update your settings to use its wrapping engine:

 .. code-block:: python